-The Huiroa landfill has been closed since 1991 after which SDC reinstated the site.
-There were no issues in regard to ponding, excessive leachate seepage or refuse migration observed at this site.
-It appeared that grazing at the site had been well managed with no evidence of erosion in the stormwater channel which had been remediated in the 2014-2015 year.
+During the year under review, there were no issues in regard to ponding, excessive leachate seepage or refuse migration observed at this site.
+It appeared that grazing at the site had been well managed with no evidence of erosion in the stormwater channel.